- Informal Economy

 Kofi currently serves on Boards of public organizations in Ghana representing working people including the Social Security and National Insurance Trust (SSNIT), a national Pensions Organization and the National Health Insurance Authority (NHIA).
 Kofi is a Titular Member of the Governing Body of the International Labour Organisation (ILO).

-Barbro is the Gender & Equality Officer at the global union federation, IUF, based in Geneva.
+Barbro is the Gender Equality and Projects Officer at the global union federation, IUF, based in Geneva.
 She has spent most of her working life working for the IUF: from 1974-1977 and from 1982 to present.
 She has also worked for short periods in the hotel sector, for the Swedish National Association of Farmers as well as in the Human Resources Department of a French Multinational company.

 Barbro has wide experience of the different sectors and different regions that make up the IUF, travelling frequently to different countries and to work with different IUF projects.
 She speaks several languages: Swedish, French, Spanish, English.
 Her main focus areas are gender equality, project coordination and trade union development, and responsibility for Nordic Unions.